ssk63/my-nx-workspace/server/README.md

 # PersonalVoice API Service

+_See the [root README](../README.md) for monorepo setup and Nx workspace usage._

 A professional, scalable, multi-tenant backend API service built with Node.js, Express, and TypeScript.
-This service provides a robust foundation for white-label applications, featuring advanced features like multi-tenancy, authentication, and customizable branding.
+This service provides a robust foundation for white-label applications, featuring advanced features like multi-tenancy, authentication, customizable branding, and user profile management.

 ## Key Features